Cataract Diagnosis and Treatment at Powers Eye Center

 While cataracts are the leading cause of blindness worldwide, there’s no reason your cataracts should necessarily lead you to the same fate.
 In fact, most cataracts cause no or minimal vision issues for many years before they start to become a problem.
 We can detect even the tiniest traces of cataracts in a comprehensive eye exam, using a slit lamp to examine the lens of the eye.
 If we diagnose cataracts, we then monitor your condition carefully from year to year.
 Regular vision tests, corrective lenses, lens filters (to filter glare), lifestyle changes, and UV protection can help you keep seeing relatively clearly for quite some time.
 If your cataracts need to be removed, we co-manage cataract surgery with some of Colorado’s finest eye surgeons.
 At Powers Eye Center, we can prepare you for that quick, painless procedure and then manage your recovery.

 Call Our Colorado Springs Office for an Appointment

-Cataracts can cut you off from the world around you, but only if you let them do so.
-Call our Colorado Springs optometry office at (719) 598-5068 for an eye exam and any necessary treatment measures.
+Cataracts can cut you off from the world around you, but only if you let them.
+Call our Colorado Springs optometry office, 719-598-5068, to schedule an eye exam today or schedule an appointment online now.
 We can help you overcome the challenges posed by those cloudy lenses for many more years of clear vision!